You may not even consider it, but most of us make use of at least one digital-to-analogue converter (more handily known as a DAC) every single day.

 What is a DAC?
 What does it do?

 The sounds we hear on a day-to-day basis – traffic, instruments, that baby screaming on your otherwise peaceful commute – are transmitted in soundwaves, which travel through the air to our ears in a continuously varying analogue signal.

-Analogue recordings were stored on the likes of vinyl records, and later cassette tapes, but the unwanted noise and fragility of these formats made way for something new.
-The CD was born, kickstarting the digital revolution in the process.
+Analogue recordings were stored on the likes of shellac and later vinyl discs, and later still magnetic cassette tapes, but the fragility and unwanted noise of these formats made way for something new.
+The CD was born, kickstarting the digital audio revolution in the process.

-Digital audio is a very different beast to analogue.
+Digital audio takes a very different approach to that of analogue.
 Digital music files are usually found in the form of Pulse Code Modulation (PCM), and are created by measuring the amplitude of the analogue music signal at regular intervals.